Memories of Beauty and Darkness: Inspired by Hygieia from Klimt’s “Medicine” and Mucha’s “Salomé”

 Watercolor, gouache, metallic paint on board

-In adolescence the world shifts and we reach out to catch bits of the world that filter though and are caught by our molting bodies.
-Within this altering space, Art Nouveau grounded me by giving me inspiration.
-Contrast between delicate natural forms and bold outlines, melding of figure and decoration, connection of order and wildness; these all pulled me and my sketchbook through change.
+In adolescence, the world shifts, and we reach out to catch bits of the world that filter through and are caught by our molting bodies.
+Within this altering space, Art Nouveau grounded me and inspired me.
+The contrast between delicate natural forms and bold outlines, the melding of figure and decoration, the connection of order and wildness–these all pulled me and my sketchbook through change.

-Now, looking back, I suspect my long term infatuation with Art Nouveau lies in a kind of austere tangibility, in contrasts.
-The people in Alphonse Mucha’s work have an air of otherworldly nonchalance, reminding me of Classical sculptures of the Greek and Roman gods, beautiful, but inaccessible.
-Yet the illustrative quality of Mucha’s lines bring the figures down to earth and not just earth, but right to us.
-Mucha’s art made me feel like art was possible and that beauty belonged in this world and in our lives.
+Looking back, I suspect my long-term infatuation with Art Nouveau lies in a kind of austere tangibility in its contrasts.
+The people in Alphonse Mucha’s work have an air of otherworldly nonchalance, reminding me of Classical sculptures of Greek and Roman gods, beautiful but inaccessible.
+Yet the illustrative quality of Mucha’s lines brings the figures down to earth and not just earth, but right to us.
+Mucha’s art made me feel like art was possible and that beauty belonged in this world, in our lives.

-Amid the researching, I reached out to the The Secession Building museum in Vienna (see here for the history of the building and artistic movement), where the freeze is housed.
-While emailing a bit about the Freeze’s dimensions, I realized I was communicating with someone over seas who just may have felt as moved by Klimt’s work as I did.
+Amid the research, I reached out to the Secession Building and museum in Vienna (click here for the history of the building and artistic movement), where Klimt’s freeze is housed.
+While emailing someone at the Secession Building about the Freeze’s dimensions, I realized I was communicating with someone overseas who may have felt as moved by Klimt’s work as I did.

 Nearly four years ago now, amid all the research and painting, I wrote,